-Knowing the correct height and the best curtain lengths for your window treatments is a big part of this.
+Knowing the correct height and the best curtain panels for your window treatments is a big part of this.

 How to get the best curtain lengths for your windows.

 Whichever window treatment you choose, knowing how to measure up your window and hang the window treatment properly is key for a professional look and finish.

 Curtains or Drapes?

 Drapes are simply are more formal fabric window treatment than standard curtains.

 For example, heavy blackout curtains can add warmth and provide a cozy feel to a space.

-Most window curtains are often available in a wide range of colors, styles, patterns, and lengths.
+Most window curtains are often available in a wide range of colors, styles, patterns, and common curtain lengths.

-Whereas window drapes, typically pleated at the top of each panel, can help to add a traditional touch to your home.
+Whereas window drapes, typically pleated at the top of each panel, can help to add a traditional and often a dramatic look to your home.

 These are usually lined and come in panels sold in pairs.